ds-20195/readings/README.md

 required: Donald Shoup, *The High Cost of Free Parking*, Chapter 1 - "The Twenty-first Century Parking Problem"

-recommended: Kenneth Jackson, *Crabgrass Empire*, Chapter 2 - "The Transportation Revolution and the Erosion of the Walking City"
+recommended: Kenneth Jackson, *Crabgrass Frontier*, Chapter 2 - "The Transportation Revolution and the Erosion of the Walking City"

 ## Week 7